Gretchen Woelfle

 Author talks

-I love to talk with children about writing, books and using our imagination.
-I bring props, pictures, and lots of enthusiasm to schools and libraries.
-Here are some of the things I talk about.
+I love to talk with children about writing my books and using their imagination.
+I bring props, powerpoint presentations, and lots of enthusiasm to schools and libraries.
+Here are some of the programs and workshops I offer.
+The

 o From the page to the stage: children join in a reader's theater and act out the adventures of Katje the Windmill Cat.

-I present different programs for different grade levels, but all involve student participation.
-Contact me for schedule and fees.
+I adapt my programs for different grade levels and all involve student participation.
+Contact me for details and fees.

 What Kids Say About Gretchen Woelfle’s Programs